 1 Corinthians 6:16, which refers back to Genesis 2:24, clarifies the concept of basar echad: Or do you not know that he being joined to a harlot is one body?
 For He says, "The two shall be one flesh."

 It is clear from this passage that sexual union between a man and a woman, even apart from marriage or the bearing of a child, renders them basar echad in God's eyes.
 (For He says, "The two shall be one flesh."
 Also Matthew 19:4, immediately below.)
-The harlot and her lover become echad, a compound unit, by virtue of engaging in sexual union; because sexual union, the most intimate of physical relationships, is viewed by God as the very seal of marriage, which people must not "separate" (Matthew 19:6; Mark 10:9).
+The harlot and her lover become echad, a compound unit, by virtue of engaging in sexual union; because sexual union, the most intimate of physical relationships, is viewed by God as the very seal of marriage, which people must not separate (Matthew 19:6; Mark 10:9).

-4. And He answered and said to them, Have you not read that He who made them at the beginning "made them male and female", 5. and said, For this cause a man
+4. And He answered and said to them, Have you not read that He who made them at the beginning "made them male and female", 5. and said, For this

-not man separate.
+together, let not man separate.

 ~ Matthew 19:4-6 ~